-Donor Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships 1-2 years for a Masters and 3-4 years for a PhD Applicants must be honours graduates (or equivalent).
+Donor Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships 1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent).
 Applications to Registrar by 31 October (30 November in special circumstances).
-Commonwealth Postgraduate Research Awards Living allowance of \$4200 pa.
-Other allowances degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia Commonwealth Postgraduate Course Awards may also be paid.
-1-2 years; minimum duration of course Preference given to applicants with employment experience.
-Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Postgraduate Award.
-Applications to Registrar by 30 September (in special circumstances applications will be accepted 30 November).
-Australian American Educational Foundation Travel Grant Applicants must be graduates, senior scholars to post-doctoral Fellows.
+Commonwealth Postgraduate Research Awards Living allowance of \$4620 pa.
+Other allowances may also be paid.
+Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
+Commonwealth Postgraduate Course Awards 1-2 years; minimum duration of course Preference given to applicants with em- ployment experience.
+Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Post- graduate Award.
+Applications to Registrar by 30 September (in special circumstances ap- plications will be accepted 30 November).
+Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars to post-doctoral Fellows.
 Applications close 30 September.
-Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The British Council Academic Links and Interchange Scheme† Cost of travel to UK Applicants must be: 1.
-University staff on study leave.
-Applications close with Registrar by 30 November for visits to commence during ensuing financial year 1 April to 31 March.
-2. Graduate research workers holding research grants.
-Applications close with Registrar in December for visits to commence during ensuing 1 April to 31 March.
-The Caltex Woman Graduate of the Year \$5000 pa for further studies in USA, UK, Northern Europe or in special cases Australia.
-There are no special allowances for travel accommodation for married graduates Applicants must be either senior or junior academic staff.
-Preference will be given to activities likely to lead to further collaboration through joint research, publication, and/or teaching programs.
-Applications may be made at any time and should be submitted to the Registrar.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate of the Year \$16000 over 2 years f further studies in USA, UK, Northern Europe or in special cases Australia.
+There are no special allowances for travel accommodation for married graduates. or2 years or Applicants must be female graduates who will have completed a University degree or diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
+Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sporting/recreational activieties.
+Applications close 30 September.